pcingola/SnpEff/src/docs/snpeff/human_genomes.md

 ### Important considerations: RefSeq

+!!! warning
+    RefSeq transcripts frequently do not match the reference genome.
+For a detailed analysis of why this happens, how SnpEff detects it, and what it means for your variant annotations, see [Why hg19 RefSeq annotations may not match](refseq_mismatches.md).

 These are some considerations to keep in mind while working with RefSeq transcripts, this includes SnpEff genomes hg19, hg38, GRCh38.p13, GRCh37.p13, etc.

 - **RefSeq transcripts may NOT match the reference genome.** This is a surprise for a lot of people, but RefSeq was designed as a consensus of transcript sequences as opposed as predicted from the reference genome.
 As a result a RefSeq transcript may not match the reference genome.